 5. Try Hotpot

 Yep, we all know dumplings are a non-negotiable, must-try food but ya better add hotpot to that list too!
 Mongolian hotpot, or Ménggǔ huǒguō, has a history dating back some 1,000 years.
 But don’t get too hung up on the ‘Mongolian’ bit, as you’ll find plenty of great restaurants serving up delectable hotpot around Beijing, each with their own take on the soup base.
 Diners sit around a large, boiling pot of soup, cooking fresh, thinly sliced meat and vegetables.
-For great hotpot, head to Beijing staple, Dong Lai Shun, Haidilaou Hot Pot Restaurant or Koufuju Hot Pot Restaurant.
+For great hotpot, head to Beijing staples, Dong Lai Shun or Haidilaou Hot Pot Restaurant.

 6. Visit a Teahouse